 While standing up and doing a few exercise routines at home helps a little, but what if the discomfort and muscle pain return?

-We ask our physical and wellness therapists, and they suggest something more traditional massage techniques you can try at home:
+We’ve asked our physical wellness therapists, and they suggest something more traditional massage techniques you can try at home:

 Filipinos are well-known for their own brand of massage techniques.
 Former Department of Health (DOH) Secretary Jaime Galvez Tan explains that one thing unique about the Filipino hilot is that it is the only type of massage “that uses coconut oil and, for its spa version, virgin coconut oil.”
 This is unsurprising since coconut trees were an integral part of the traditional lifestyle back then.